IronDeviceAudio/Linux_Driver_SMA1305/README.md

 REV013: Added force mute function and fixed duplicated gpio interrupt issue.

 REV014: Added dai_shutdown function to match the order of SCK off and AMP off.

+REV015: Check the ambient temperature and performs protective action when it is low temperature.
+		Passes the ambient temperature information to qualcomm dsp.